 When Is Late Summer According To TCM?

-The existence and the timing of Late Summer can be a little confusing for two reasons.
+The timing of Late Summer can be a little confusing for two reasons.

-- There is no consensus about the exact dates of Late Summer in Chinese Medicine.
-Most practitioners who acknowledge Late Summer agree that it covers the last week of August through at least the Autumn Equinox in September, here in the Norther Hemisphere.
+- Most TCM practitioners believe Late Summer covers the last week of August through at least the Autumn Equinox in September, here in the Northern Hemisphere.

-- Some practitioners believe that there are still just 4 seasons, and that the Earth element (which rules Late Summer) instead has a transitioning/stabilizing role in between the seasons.
+- Some practitioners believe in the regular 4 seasons, and that the Earth element (which rules Late Summer) has a transitioning role in between the seasons.